AkterStackArchive/checkpost/README.md

 # checkpost

 ### Setup
-* rename includes.sample.gradle to includes.gradle
+* copy & rename includes.sample.gradle to includes.gradle
 * include your modules and define their paths in includes.gradle file
+* run gradle task `gradle check`
-* open project in IntelliJ or Eclipse as Gradle project
+* open project in IntelliJ or Eclipse as Gradle project (Offline)

 ### Build & Run